 - For simple cheeses, like kefir cheese and yogurt cheese, drain the curd right away.

-- Cooking the curds is a process of slowly heating the curds to a higher temperature.
+- Cooking the curds is a process of slowly heating the curds and whey to a higher temperature.

 - Stirred curd or cheddaring involves cooking the dried curds after draining.
-It results in a hard, rubbery cheeses like Cheddar, Parmesan, Emmental.
+It results in a hard, rubbery cheese like Cheddar, Parmesan, Emmental.

 - Pulled curd cheeses are really stretchy and soft, like mozzarella and provolone.